tunogya/abandon-website/docs/policies/1-Legal/2-privacy-policy.md

 ## 7. Links to other websites

-The Service may contain links to other websites not operated or controlled by AbandonAI, including social media services ( “Third Party Sites”).
+The Service may contain links to other websites not operated or controlled by AbandonAI, including social media services ( "Third Party Sites").
 The information that you share with Third Party Sites will be governed by the specific privacy policies and terms of service of the Third Party Sites and not by this Privacy Policy.
 By providing these links we do not imply that we endorse or have reviewed these sites.
 Please contact the Third Party Sites directly for information on their privacy practices and policies.